-Pay ment of Fi ling Fee (Check the appropriate box): X No fee required.
-0 Fee comp outed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: 0 Fee paid previously with preliminary materials.
-0 offsetting ox if any part of the fee is offset as provided by Exchange Act Rule 240.0-11(a)(2) and identify the filing for which the gasee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Payment of Filing Fee (Check the appropriate box):

+- $\boxtimes$ No fee required. - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid: - o Fee paid previously with preliminary materials. - o Check box if any part of the fee is offset as provided by Exchange Act Rule 240.0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.: (3) Filing Party: - ------ - (4) Date Filed:

-VirnetX Holding Corporation 308 Dorla Ct., Zephyr Cove, NV 89448 www.virnetx.com
+VirnetX Holding Corporation 308 Dorla Ct.
+Zephyr Cove, NV 89448 www.virnetx.com